This is our April 2021 newsletter. Sign up here to receive our monthly news!

 This guide highlights content which can help you create more accessible sites and web applications.

 *We share resources to broaden our horizons, deepen our knowledge of our industry, and learn how to market ethically.
 The ethical move team does not agree with every opinion, nor do we claim to have found the best resources on the subject.
-What support or resources would you like to see from us?
-Hit reply and tell us!

 what we’re working on.